Links on Android Authority may earn us a commission. Learn more.

 Equal parts Alfred Hitchcock and workplace comedy, The Flight Attendant was a 2020 standout.

 The first season of The Flight Attendant premiered November 26, 2020, on HBO Max.
 It was HBO Max’s number one series overall during its run.
 The show was a huge hit with critics too, and it earned several award nominations.
+Season two was similarly popular with critics.

 Don’t have HBO Max yet?
 Sign up below.